Good-Ghosting/goodghosting-protocol-v1/README.md

 - For running the whitelisted contract tests, On another terminal window (from the root of the project directory), run `truffle test --network local-polygon-whitelisted-vigil-fork` or `npm run test:fork:polygon-whitelisted:vigil`

+#### Celo
+On Celo Mainnet, the account `0xEd936bc60AF587DdD1Ab93728e7164cC288FdE82` had both assets at the time of writing, so this account is a good candidate to be used.
+You can find other accounts on celo block explorer.

+- On a terminal window, execute `ganache-cli` forking from mainnet.
+The full command should look something like this:

+  `ganache-cli -f https://forno.celo.org/  -m "clutchaptain shoe salt awake harvest setup primary inmate ugly among become" -i 999 --unlock 0xEd936bc60AF587DdD1Ab93728e7164cC288FdE82`

+- On another terminal window (from the root of the project directory), run `truffle test --network local-celo-fork` or `npm run test:fork:celo`

 # Security Tools
 There's a few automated security tools that could be integrated with the development process.
 Currently, we use [Slither](https://github.com/crytic/slither) to help identify well-known issues via static analysis.
 Other tools may be added in the near future as part of the continuous improvement process.